dnagir/approache/source/index.markdown

 It's all about passion
 ==================================================

-I believe the software development process can be awesome, the same way as its result - the great art - the product.
+I believe the software development *process* can be awesome, same as its *result* - the great art - the product.

 Software development is not only a boring process and mechanical work, it is **the art** of creating **incredible solutions** and producing **great ideas**.